randomtruffles/Dominion_League/rules.md

 <a name="4.7.1"></a>4.7.1.
 You may enable the option to increase the frequency of recent card releases (e.g. "Extra 2nd Edition" or "Extra Plunder").

 <a name="4.7.2"></a>4.7.2.
 You may use the expansion toggles to exclude certain expansions.
+If you only play with a single expansion, you must turn off all options for "Respected Cards" ("Banned", "Disliked", and "Liked").

 <a name="4.7.3"></a>4.7.3.
 You may use the card buttons at the top to require cards from certain expansions.